Arad Sawat: Career

 In 1996 Sawat began work as a props man and stylist for television.
 In the late 90s he began working as a set designer in television productions, as well as designing sets for commercial advertising.
 In particular, he designed and created sets which were built outside the television studios.

 Over the years he broadened the scope of his portfolio, and applied his professional expertise to include architectural and spatial design in commercial and industrial complexes.

 In 2011, based on his experience in set, product and interior design, Sawat began working in feature film production design.
 On the same year, his first feature film credit as a production designer, Footnote, was released.
 For his work on the film, he was awarded the Israeli Film Academy Award for best production design.
 Following the film's great success, Sawat continued to work with leading directors.

 In 2014, Sawat designed Natalie Portman's debut film as a director, A Tale of Love and Darkness, based on the autobiographical best seller by Amos Oz.
 The film premiered at the 2015 Cannes Film Festival.
 Following his second visit to Cannes, Sawat drew the attention of international film industry professionals.
 In 2016 he was signed by the Dattner Dispoto and Associates talent agency, and has since begun to focus on international projects.

-Today Sawat lives in Lisbon, Portugal and works in the US, Germany, Tel Aviv, Croatia, Bulgaria, Morocco, Singapore, India, and China.
+Today Sawat lives between Marseille and Berlin and works in France US, Germany, Tel Aviv, Croatia, Bulgaria, Morocco, Singapore, India, and China.

 He is in a relationship with film director and writer Maysaloun Hamoud and they have a daughter named Layla.
+In 2023, the couple co-founded Layla Productions, a production company developing original content described as crossing national, ethnic, and gender boundaries.
+That same year, Sawat began co-writing the feature screenplay Weekend with Hamoud, marking a transition from production design toward directing.

+Recently, Sawat has also been involved with Chai, an association that commissions immersive art installations commemorating individuals who risked their lives to save others during the Second World War.
+The installations combine video art, surround sound, sculpture, and architecture, and are presented in public spaces and cultural institutions and beyond.